mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Creating Directly Follows (DF) Relationships and Finalizing the Clinical Event Knowledge Graph

-By clicking the “Run” button, the clinical event knowledge graph will be fully built by creating directly follow (DF) relationships between events, activities, and entities.
+By runing the **Script14_DF_run.py**, the clinical event knowledge graph will be fully built by creating directly follow (DF) relationships between events, activities, and entities.
 The DF relationships will be established based on the options selected on the care pathway options pages.

 - **If we select option 1 or 2:** The DF relationship is created between event nodes.
 - **If we select option 3:** The DF relationship is created between activity nodes separately for each entity, but without considering the entity_ID (e.g., for all patients, activity a1 directly follows a2 fifty times).